Know Your Common North Carolina Trees

 Loblolly Pine (Pinus taeda)

-The loblolly pine is a pine tree native to the southeastern U.S. This evergreen tree is also known as the “southern yellow pine.”
-The tree is commonly found in lowland and swampy areas.
-That’s where it gets the name “loblolly” from.
+The Loblolly Pine is a pine tree native to approximately 15 states in the southeastern U.S. An evergreen tree also known as the “southern yellow pine,” it is the second most common tree in the country, followed by the Red Maple, and is commonly found in lowland and swampy areas.
+In fact, this is where it gets the name “loblolly” from.
 In the American South, “loblolly” used to be another name for a mudhole.
-These pines can grow up to 115 feet high and be five feet around.
-It’s the second most common tree in the country, behind only the red maple.
+Thanks to their rapid rate of growth, these trees are generally planted in forest plantations to be used for pulpwood and lumber.

 Red Maple (Acer rubrum)